 The Outline Plan for this application lays out the framework for future subdivision of the “Hawkwood Farm” property and establishes the configuration of streets, accesses, park space, pathway connections and servicing requirements.

-A Master Plan and Design Guidelines provide direction and guidance for The City in evaluating future development permit applications for buildings on the site.
+A Master Plan and Design Guidelines would be created to provide direction and guidance for The City in evaluating future development permit applications for buildings on the site.

-Over the past few weeks, The City has been finalizing the What We Heard report, which is now available for you to review at calgary.ca/arbourlake.
+Following the public engagement sessions that were held from August through September 2017, The City compiled a What We Heard Report.
 This report provides an overview of all of the feedback that was captured through the open houses, online survey and community sounding boards.
-It also provides a summary of the key themes and concerns that emerged from those platforms.
+It also provides a summary of key themes and concerns that emerged from those platforms.